OpenDDS/OpenDDS/docs/devguide/xtypes.rst

     DDS::Float32 float32_value;
     ret = data.get_float32_value(float32_value, 3); // Get the value of f_field

-Reading members from union is a little different as there is at most one activated branch at any time.
+Reading members from union is a little different as there is at most one active branch at any time.
 In general, DynamicData in OpenDDS follows the IDL-to-C++ mappings for union.
 Consider the following union as an example.

 .. code-block:: omg-idl

     @mutable
-    union MyUnion switch(short) {
+    union MyUnion switch (short) {
     case 1:
     case 2:
       @id(1) short s_field;